 Due to the need to ensure the continuity of our operations, the COVID-19 pandemic has required us to increase our expenses to ensure an adequate transition.
-For example, we have incurred costs as we significantly shifted towards a "work from home" model, where we purchase additional equipment (such as desktops and laptops) for our employees' home use, software and internet connectivity devices, productivity enhancement technology tools, provide accommodation, meal and transportation allowances and overtime compensation to our employees and organize sanitization and cleaning of our offices and facilities.
-As a result of those early investments, we are now able to execute a "work from home" model for both existing and new clients.
+For example, we have incurred costs as we significantly shifted towards a "work from home" model, where we purchased additional equipment (such as desktops and laptops) for our employees' home use, software and internet connectivity devices, productivity enhancement technology tools, provided accommodation, meal and transportation allowances and overtime compensation to our employees and organized sanitization and cleaning of our offices and facilities.
+As a result of these early investments, we are now able to execute a "work from home" model for both existing and new clients.
 We expect that we will continue to require additional expenditures to meet evolving client requirements for flexible work arrangements and expanded services to support areas outside of their traditional business focus.
 We also expect that we will continue to incur additional costs to monitor and improve operational efficiency of our "work from home" model, invest in information technology solutions and security measures to safeguard against information security risks and incrementally transition to a hybrid "work from home" and office model on a limited basis as local restrictions ease and circumstances permit, including costs to implement safeguards to protect the health and safety of our employees as they gradually return to the office.
-We believe that these short-to-medium term costs incurred might benefit us in the long term, as these steps have broadened our "remote working" capabilities, which we expect to become an opportunity and a permanent feature in our future delivery strategy, as well as our business continuity plans, given that the COVID-19 pandemic has caused our clients to critically evaluate their business models and potentially adopt a shift towards BPM and a greater willingness to embrace digital transformation services and technology-enabled, automated process solutions.
-For more details, see "Part I - Item 4.
-Information on the Company - Recent Developments" of our annual report on Form 20-F for our fiscal year ended March 31, 2020.
+We believe that these short-to-medium term costs incurred might benefit us in the long term, as these steps have broadened our "remote working" capabilities, which we expect to become an opportunity and a permanent feature in our future delivery strategy, as well as our business continuity plans, given that the COVID-19 pandemic has caused our clients to critically evaluate their business models and potentially adopt a shift towards BPM and a greater willingness to embrace digital transformation services and technology-enabled, automated process sol